-You must close the fiscal period prior to building and posting the POC entry for the fiscal period.
-For more information on closing periods in Job Cost, see Closing a Period or Month (page 237).
+You must close the fiscal period before building and posting the POC entry for the fiscal period.
+For more information on closing periods in Job Cost, see Closing a Period or Month (page 229).

-If any periods were closed and re-opened prior to building the POC entry, you may find discrepancies between the information that prints on your POC Edit List (before closing the period again) and the information that prints on your POC Entry List (after closing the period again).
+If any periods were closed and re-opened before building the POC entry, you may find discrepancies between the information that prints on your POC Edit List (before closing the period again) and the information that prints on your POC Entry List (after closing the period again).